 In honour of American Thanksgiving this Thursday, and my recently renewed interest in confidence, I thought I’d merge the two topics and tell a story about Thanksgivings past.

 Five years ago, when I was twenty-two, I went to a Thanksgiving dinner at my then-boyfriend’s buddies’ place.
-(I could say these were my friends too, but we really weren’t that close.
-In fact I perceived the gang as being a little judgmental, which was a big part of the problem.)

 I had pretty low confidence at this time in my life generally.
 But social gatherings with people whom I found intimidating?
 Recipe for disaster.